mzazon/awesome-cloud-projects/aws/cloudfront-realtime-monitoring/cloudfront-realtime-monitoring.md

    echo "✅ Lambda function deployed"
    ```

    The Lambda function is now deployed with the necessary permissions to process CloudFront logs in real-time.
 The IAM role ensures secure access to all required AWS services while maintaining the principle of least privilege.
-The function will automatically scale based on incoming log volume and process data with sub-second latency, enabling immediate insights and alerting capabilities.
+The function uses the latest Node.js 20.x runtime and will automatically scale based on incoming log volume, processing data with sub-second latency to enable immediate insights and alerting capabilities.
 For more information about Lambda and Kinesis integration, see the [AWS Lambda documentation](https://docs.aws.amazon.com/lambda/latest/dg/services-kinesis-create.html).

 6. **Create Kinesis Data Firehose for S3 and OpenSearch Delivery**: